Four ways to get ahead of ear rots and mycotoxins

 3. What are mycotoxins?

-Mycotoxins are nonliving chemical compounds produced by the ear-rot fungi.
-Mycotoxins in grain are regulated to ensure that humans and animals are not harmed by the negative effects of mycotoxin-contaminated grain and silage.
-Specific action levels for mycotoxins in grain and silage for livestock consumption can be found in the CPN publication Ear Rots CPN-2001.
+Mycotoxins are nonliving chemical compounds produced by ear rot fungi.
+Mycotoxins are regulated by government agencies to ensure humans and animals are not harmed by the negative effects of mycotoxin-contaminated grain and silage.
+Specific action and advisory levels for mycotoxins in grain and silage for livestock consumption can be found in the CPN publication Ear Rots CPN-2001.
 Answers to many of the frequently asked questions about mycotoxins can be found in the CPN publication Mycotoxin FAQs CPN-2002.

 4. How do I manage grain or silage affected by ear rots and mycotoxins?

 If there are concerns about the quality of grain or silage prior to, or after harvest, send a sample to be tested by a mycotoxin-testing facility.
-Obtaining a representative grain or silage sample to be tested is important because the levels of mycotoxins vary greatly among contaminated kernels and these kernels are often irregularly dispersed in a grain cart, trailer, or silage mass.
-Information about how to get a representative sample of grain or silage, as well as certified testing laboratories that can test for mycotoxins can be found in the CPN publication Grain and Silage Sampling and Mycotoxin Testing CPN-2003.
+Obtaining a representative grain or silage sample for testing is crucial because mycotoxin levels can vary significantly between contaminated kernels.
+These contaminated kernels are often unevenly distributed within a grain cart, trailer, or silage mass, which can affect the accuracy and reliability of testing results.
+Information about how to obtain a representative sample of grain or silage, as well as certified testing laboratories which test for mycotoxins can be found in the CPN publication Grain and Silage Sampling and Mycotoxin Testing CPN-2003.

-In severe cases, you can reduce the overall mycotoxin concentration in harvested grain by cleaning the grain to remove broken grain (fines), foreign materials, and lightweight moldy kernels.
+In severe cases, the overall mycotoxin concentration in harvested grain can be reduced by cleaning the grain to remove broken grain (fines), foreign materials, and lightweight moldy kernels.
 Store harvested moldy or mycotoxin-contaminated grain separately from clean grain, and dry to 15 percent moisture or lower to reduce moisture content.
-Mycotoxins are extremely stable and heating, freezing, roasting, or treating with chemicals cannot reliably reduce mycotoxin levels within kernels.
-Coring bins of affected grain will also reduce fines and foreign materials.
-During grain or silage storage, monitor grain and silage moisture to ensure it stays below 15 percent to restrict fungal re-growth and grain-to-grain spread in the bin or silage mass.
+Since mycotoxins are highly stable, methods such as heating, freezing, roasting, or chemical treatments cannot reliably reduce mycotoxin levels within kernels.
+Coring bins of affected grain can help remove additional fines and foreign materials.
+During grain or silage storage, regular monitoring of grain and silage moisture levels to ensure they remain below 15 percent can help prevent fungal regrowth and grain-to-grain spread in the bin or silage mass.

 Acknowledgements